Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Counterfactual Analysis

-To understand the internal mechanism behind these results, Table~\ref{tab:action_p0_p1_baseline_diff_r0p05} reports the fractions of each buyer action $\chi_B(s,b)\in\{A,C,D\}$, along with list prices $p^0$ and accepted counteroffers $p^1$, both overall and by quartiles of the seller valuation $s$, as well as their changes under the counterfactual.
-Overall, the introduction of full commitment reduces counteroffers $(\Delta C=-0.020)$ and increases outright declines $(\Delta D=0.026)$, while slightly reducing immediate purchases.
-These shifts are accompanied by an increase in list prices $(\Delta p^0=105.5)$ and a decline in accepted counteroffer prices $(\Delta p^1=-176.4)$.
+To understand the internal mechanism behind these results, Table~\ref{tab:action_p0_p1_baseline_diff_r0p05} reports the fractions of each buyer action $\chi_B(s,b)\in{A,C,D}$, along with list prices $p^0$ and accepted counteroffers $p^1$, both overall and by quartiles of the seller valuation $s$, as well as their changes under the counterfactual.
+Overall, the introduction of full commitment reduces counteroffers $(\Delta C=-0.092)$ and increases outright declines $(\Delta D=0.073)$, while slightly increasing immediate purchases $(\Delta A=0.019)$.
+These shifts are accompanied by an increase in list prices $(\Delta p^0=281.4)$ and a decline in accepted counteroffer prices $(\Delta p^1=-353.5)$.

 The effects are strongly heterogeneous across seller types.
-Sellers in the top quartile experience a sharp reduction in counteroffers $(\Delta C = -0.050)$, with most buyers switching to outright declines $(\Delta D = 0.066)$.
-Because these sellers no longer face delayed purchases and walkaways, their continuation values increase, lowering the opportunity cost of raising list prices and being declined, and they respond by raising list prices substantially $(\Delta p^0 = 301.5)$.
-Sellers with lower valuations are less directly affected, as they face relatively few noncommitted buyers to begin with, but they also raise list prices modestly as higher-valuation sellers raise prices and outside options improve $(\Delta p^0 = 60.3$ in the first and third quartiles, and $\Delta p^0 = 0.0$ in the second quartile).
-This upward shift in list prices improves their continuation values as well as the committed counteroffers directed toward lower-valuation sellers.
+Sellers in the top quartile experience a sharp reduction in counteroffers \((\Delta C = -0.188)\), with most buyers switching to outright declines \((\Delta D = 0.171)\).
+Because these sellers no longer face delayed purchases and walkaways, their continuation values increase, lowering the opportunity cost of raising list prices and being declined, and they respond by raising list prices substantially \((\Delta p^0 = 442.2)\).
+Sellers with lower valuations are also meaningfully affected.
+In the second quartile, counteroffers decline \((\Delta C = -0.089)\) and immediate purchases increase \((\Delta A = 0.059)\), while in the third quartile immediate purchases decrease slightly \((\Delta A = -0.004)\) alongside a reduction in counteroffers \((\Delta C = -0.068)\).
+Across all quartiles, list prices increase by 160.8, 60.3, 462.3, and 442.2 yen in the first through fourth quartiles, respectively.
+This upward shift in list prices improves continuation values and raises the level of committed counteroffers directed toward lower-valuation sellers.